mxmstr/hp-server/readme.md

 # BlazeSDK
-A reverse-engineered implementation of EA Games' BlazeSDK networking library, based off v15.1.1.9.4
+A reverse-engineered implementation of EA Games' BlazeSDK networking library in Golang, based off v15.1.1.9.4